General Power Line Safety

 - Kites or balloons that contact power lines can cause shock or fire, so fly them away from overhead lines.

 - Do not attempt to prune, trim, or cut trees that are in danger of contacting power lines.
-Before trimming a tree, call Mississippi County Electric at 870-763-4563 or 800-439-4563 if you have any doubt.
+Before trimming a tree, call Mississippi County Electric at 870-763-4563 or 800-439-4563 if you have any doubts.

 General facts about electricity: